Jaguars Super Bowl, playoff history: Has Jacksonville ever made it to, won the Super Bowl? - NBC Sports

 What a remarkable season for Trevor Lawrence, Doug Pederson and the Jacksonville Jaguars.
 With a 20-16 win over the Tennessee Titans in Week 18, Jacksonville finished 9-8 and secured the AFC South title and a playoff berth for the first time since the 2017 season.
-As the #4 seed in the 2023 NFL playoffs, they’ll host the #5 Los Angeles Chargers on Wild Card Weekend, Saturday, January 14th on NBC and Peacock (coverage begins at 7:30pm ET).
+As the #4 seed in the 2023 NFL playoffs, the Jaguars defeated #5 Los Angeles Chargers during Wild Card Weekend, and head to Arrowhead Stadium to take on the Chiefs in the Divisional Round on Saturday on NBC and Peacock (coverage begins at 3:00pm ET).
+See below for the Jaguars Super Bowl history.

 RELATED: When do the 2022 NFL Playoffs start: dates, schedule, playoff format, overtime rules, and more